Five years on, Black Friday still thrives in the UK – whether retailers like it or not

 To separate yourself from online retailers, use the one thing in your arsenal you can guarantee they don’t offer: an in-store experience.
 If you’re able to host something during the course of the sales season that ties into a sale itself – whether that’s a book signing, fashion show, music performance or product demonstration, you can show what makes your brand worth seeing in person.

 Combining this with a full focus on great customer service, and enlisting extra people to help transactions run quickly and smoothly, could most definitely pay off, with the right combination of products and experiences.

 Keep them coming back by spreading those deals

 As Asda and Amazon understand, “Blackvember” is slowly becoming the shopping equivalent of an advent calendar: customers want to open doors or webpages regularly to see what treats lie in store on that day.
-Amazon Fashion even took this format to the high street with its pop-up, which we visited last month – it changed the layout and stock of the store so that people had another reason to return.
+Amazon Fashion even took this format to the high street with its pop-up, which we visited in September 2018 – it changed the layout and stock of the store so that people had another reason to return.

 There’s a lot of irony in the fact that an ecommerce giant is pioneering a concept that businesses could have adopted a long time ago – and the fact it coupled its pop-up with different after-hours events only made it even better.
 It’s not too late to learn from this – the market is otherwise wide open for an ever-evolving high-street presence.

 Whatever you do, don’t insult the customer with poor offers

 While consumers love Black Friday, they’re also more than aware of the true value of offers, especially when they’re actively tracking a product.
 With this in mind, it’s critical you ensure your offers are genuinely great deals; consumers are savvy enough to know if a deal is something that competitors – or even you! – offer at other times of the year, and labelling a rerun of this sale with a Black Friday banner will insult their intelligence – and undermine your participation.